tiagopog/jsonapi-utils/README.md

 end
 ```

-In our Rails controller we just need to include the `JSONAPI::Utils` module.
+In controllers we just need to include the `JSONAPI::Utils` module.

-> Note: with JU default rendering can be defined, like in the below example with `jsonapi_render_not_found` for when ActiveRecord doesn't find a record.
+> Note: you may want to define some default rendering like the below example using `jsonapi_render_not_found` for when ActiveRecord doesn't find a record.

 ```ruby
 # app/controllers/base_controller.rb